jamescostian/vbrand/README.md

 ## Testing

-`make test` will run all of the tests - they're all written up in [tests/run](tests/run), and they all work on a [1.4GB video file](http://jell.yfish.us/) to ensure that `vbrand` is performant (although it is also tested for correctness).
+They're all written up in [tests/run](tests/run), and they all work on a [1.4GB video file](http://jell.yfish.us/) to ensure that `vbrand` is performant (although it is also tested for correctness).

+Note that the tests are written in bash - there are no automated tests for Windows at this time.

 ## License